mannih/Test-Skeleton-Generator/README.md

 # DESCRIPTION

-Test::Skeleton::Generator is supposed to be used from within your editor to quickly generate skeletons/stubs for a test file that is supposed to test the module you are currently working on.
+Test::Skeleton::Generator is supposed to be used from within your editor to quickly generate skeletons/stubs for a test file that is will test the module you are currently working on.

-So suppose you are working on the file ./lib/Foo/Bar.pm which hasn't got any tests yet, you simply press a keyboard shortcut or click an icon (if you really have to) and now your editor would simply call perl like in the SYNOPSIS to generate a .t file in your ./t/ directory.
+So suppose you are working on the file `./lib/Foo/Bar.pm` which hasn't got any tests yet.
+Now you simply press a keyboard shortcut or click an icon (if you really have to) and your editor will simply call perl like in the SYNOPSIS above to generate a .t file in your ./t/ directory.
 You don't have to write the boiler-plate code yourself.

 There are two ways to use this module:

-The simplest way to use this module, is from the command line.
+The simplest way to use this module is from the command line.
 Simply use it, call new, and provide two command line arguments: the path to the module you want to test and the path to the test file you'd like to create.